marconimarques/marconimarques/README.md

 - **Decision Support Prototypes**: AI-powered coding assistant to develop prototypes and to integrate natural language processing to foster the democratization of decision-making tools, especially in building what-if scenarios.
 - **Skills & Commands**: Custom workflows to booster productivity.
+- **My Learnings**: How it has been my journey trying different agents frameworks, experiments, when thinking of the intersection between LLM´s and Solvers.

 **[LinkedIn](https://www.linkedin.com/in/marconimarques/)**